stvk/research/books/Accessory to war.md

 Whilst the latter half of the book is largely concerned with the history of war and peace-time policy and strategy stemming from the space race and into the present day, during his discussion of satellite technology, Neil DeGrasse Tyson makes mention of Chinese advances in quantum cryptography under the QUESS (Quantum Experiments at Space Scale) program.
 At one point, he refers to the quantum key exchange capabilities that are the promise of today’s quantum communications satellites as providing ‘unhackable’ encryption for military communications and command and control systems.

 That phrase ‘unhackable’ provokes a natural skepticism for anyone who works in the field of cyber-security.
+To use this term, one would need to qualify it heavily, such as 'for the purposes of quantum key distribution, quantum cryptography can provide evidence of tampering in such a way as to 100% reliably detect eavesdropping.'
+As has been proven in the past, the implementation of a provably 'secure' algorithm is usually where security vulnerabilities reside, so calling any system 'unhackable' perilously ignored the inherent risk of side-channel attacks, exploitation of logic flaws, socially engineering of humans, etc.